-Using a rubber spatula, pour the dough on a sheet of plastic wrap.
-Wrap the dough into ball and place in the fridge for 30 minutes to rest.
+Using a rubber spatula, transfer the dough onto a sheet of plastic wrap.
+Wrap the dough into a ball and place in the fridge for 30 minutes to rest.

 Remove dough from fridge and place on a lightly floured countertop.
 Knead the dough a few times.
-Using a rolling pin, roll out into 1/4" thick, 10" diameter circle.
-Place in your greased pie pan and use fingers to press the dough, filling the edges as well.
+Using a rolling pin, roll out into a 1/8" thick, 8-10" diameter circle.
+Transfer to pie pan and crimp the edges.

 If the pie recipe calls for blind bake, line the pie crust with a parchment paper circle and fill with pie weights or dry beans.
 Follow the pie recipe for cooking instructions.